How could Russia sanctions impact you? | DW | 01.03.2022

 The invasion risks derailing global economic recovery from the pandemic, complicating matters for policymakers who are expected to tighten the money supply to contain inflation which was hovering at decades high in countries such as the US and Germany even before the war.

-As an upshot, the uncertainty around economic recovery could delay central banks' plans to raise interest rates, which means ultracheap mortgages and personal loans could stay around for a little longer.
+The uncertainty around economic recovery could ultimately delay central banks' plans to raise interest rates, which means ultracheap mortgages and personal loans could stay around for a little longer.